Category Archives: Pictures

 Grace and Horatio shortly after their arrival in our home.

 Bile acids aid in digestion, and they are, in essence, recycled by the liver as it processes what comes out of the gastrointestinal tract.
-A portosystemic shunt is an extra blood vessel (in the simple case) that routes blood around the liver, so the kinds of toxins that the liver is designed to filter keep circulating.
-Testing for levels of bile acids before and after a meal is a clever way of seeing whether the blood is flowing correctly – if it is, acids secreted in response to the meal will be promptly recycled.
+A portosystemic shunt (liver shunt) is an extra blood vessel (in the simple case) that routes blood around the liver, so the liver doesn’t get a chance to do its many jobs, including metabolism, storing nutrients, and filtering out toxic material.
+Testing for levels of bile acids before and after a meal is a clever way of seeing whether the blood is flowing into the liver correctly.
+If it is, acids secreted in response to the meal will be promptly recycled.
 If not, they just keep floating around, hinting that other stuff is building up in the blood.
-In particular, ammonia compounds, and they can cause terrible symptoms – lethargy, vomiting, disorientation.
-Liver shunt is a developmental defect, and while the effects can be managed with diet and medication, the prognosis is poor.
-In the right cases (simple, one big vessel, rather than complex, with a lot of little ones) surgery offers a chance at a normal life.
-The detouring vein is fitted with a ring containing absorbent material that, over time, slowly narrows the errant vessel, and the blood follows the path of least resistance right into the liver, as intended.
+A particularly dangerous example is ammonia compounds, a natural by-product of protein digestion that, if not filtered out, can cause terrible symptoms – lethargy, vomiting, disorientation.

 Horatio was a perfect passenger on the way to the veterinary hospital.

 We had a few hiccups getting him onto the surgery schedule, but when the day came, everything went as well as could be hoped.
 The only real surprise seemed to be that he needed a relatively large ring – a size usually needed only for dogs.
-We found this pretty charming, because we joke that he’s our little golden retriever: friendly, unflappable, and in love with his tennis ball.
+We found this charming, because we joke that he’s our little golden retriever: friendly, unflappable, and in love with his tennis ball.
 The surgery protocol called for a 3-day stay, but after the first day or so, that’s often just to ensure that the animal is getting an appetite back, and Horatio bounced back more or less right away.
 They invited us to pick him up early, saying, “We’re just sitting around watching him eat!”
 We got him home, and our other cats accepted him back almost right away (our third cat didn’t love his cone at first but got over it).
 His incision healed promptly, and his first follow-up bile acids test was normal.
-All of that is wonderful, but that’s not the marvel.

 It took a few months, but his eyes did start to lighten, and by about 7 months after surgery (during which he was weaned off his special diet and medications with no ill effects), they were yellow.